BenLin00/BenLin00.github.io/_pages/portfolio.md

 I made a <b>mock-up</b> of my response: <br>
 I LOVE Spotify -- a music streaming platform with great features to organize your favorite music, manage playlists, and discover new music.
 However, it’s social functionality is slightly lacking.
 Spotify Stories are currently in production and a fan favorite feature is the right column of the webapp -- "Friend Activity".
 Users love seeing what their friends are listening to in real-time.
 I built upon this. </p>

+<p>User Research tells us:
+<ul> <li>26% of Spotify users are Age 18-24 </li>
+<li>29% of Spotify are Age 25-35 </li> </ul>
-<p> I started by building a couple user personas.
-Take James below for an example -- a college student bored in quarantine and missing his friends.
+I started by building a couple user personas.
+Take James below as a example: a social college student bored in quarantine and missing his friends.
 <img src="/assets/images/portfolio-photos/spotify/UserPersona.png" alt="James Spotify user persona">
 </p>